 Spruce Peak Performing Arts Center, Stowe, Vermont

 January 1, 2018

 The Green Mountain Mahler Festival in conjunction with USCRI/Vermont Refugee Resettlement Program, in partnership with the Vermont Somaili community, performed the Brahms German Requiem on June 17, 2017, along with Bread and Puppet Theater.
 Jeh Kulu Drum and Dance Theater also performed.
 The performance was a benefit for famine relief in Africa, and USCRI/VRRP, raising $3000.

 Video Brahms German Requiem: Green Mountain Mahler Festival from RETN on Vimeo.

-GMMF Benefit Concert Raises $7000 for Vermont Refugee Resettlement Program
+GMMF Benefit Concerts Raise $12,500 for Vermont Refugee Resettlement Program in Two Years

 The Green Mountain Mahler Festival, founded in 2002, is dedicated to providing an opportunity for local area musicians to experience and enjoy the works of Gustav Mahler and other great Romantic composers, and to bring this music to the public.

 The GMMF is a non-profit 501(c)(3) organization.
 Contributions are gratefully accepted.